 Do this several days in a row and work up to driving your cat down the driveway and around the block.

 - Cats like perches.
 The floor may not be the best place to leave the carrier.
 Does your cat often nap in a quiet area away from family antics?
 Try leaving the carrier in a safe place.

-- Line the carrier with a favorite snuggle blanket or that laundry he curled up on last week.
+- Line the carrier with a favorite snuggle blanket or that laundry your cat curled up on last week.
 Cats like warm, soft places.

-- Give treats as immediate rewards once he enters the carrier.
-If he loves fishing line toys, this is a good exercise to play in and around the carrier openings.
+- Give treats as immediate rewards once they enter the carrier.
+If your cat loves fishing line toys, this is a good exercise to play in and around the carrier openings.

-- Fearful cats may benefit from Feliway Behavior Modifier Spray (affiliate link) used about 30 minutes before you put the carrier down in the desired place.
+- Fearful cats may benefit from Feliway cat calming spray used about 30 minutes before you put the carrier down in the desired place.

-- Acclimating the kitty to the box can take several weeks for some cats.
+- Acclimating a cat to a carrier can take several weeks for some cats.
 Be patient.

 - If your cat is still terrified of the carrier after many attempts, try a completely different carrier.

-Carriers made of softer material with zippers rather than a million screws and clunky loud hardware and with multiple places for entry and exit are more desirable in my mind.
+Carriers made of soft material with zippers rather than a million screws and clunky, loud hardware and with multiple places for entry and exit are more desirable for cats, in my mind.

-Getting a cat into a box when she is not on board with the plan is no small task.
+Getting your cat into a box when the cat is not on board with the plan is no small task.